katiyaya/SWIM-Membership-protocol-and-Fault-tolerant-key-value-store/Readme.md

 3. To run the grader ./KVStoreGrader.sh
 The grader is provided only for MP2Node.{cpp,h} in this repository, but it passing the tests implies that a working membership protocol is already implemented (MP1Node.{cpp,h}), so there is no need to provide a separate test for MP1Node.{cpp,h}.

-**Note** that there is a lot of room for optimization in my implementation of the code, that i am aware of (code heavily relies on C-style memory management (memcpy, malloc, raw pointers, etc.), but decided to maintain the already existing coding style provided in other files besides MP2Node.{cpp,h} and MP1Node.{cpp,h} and keep my coding style unique altogether.
-Thank you for reading this description.
+**!
+Note !**     There is room for optimization in my implementation of the code, that i am aware of (code heavily relies on C-style memory management (memcpy, malloc, raw pointers, etc.), but decided to maintain the already existing coding style provided in other files besides MP2Node.{cpp,h} and MP1Node.{cpp,h} and keep the coding style in my part of the code unique altogether (and to show that the algorithm design was developed from scratch and no external code was copied).